serhii56465/doctorapi/README.md

 # Doctor API
-Doctorapi for managing doctors and their specialisations
+Doctorapi for managing doctors and their specializations

 ## List of API endpoints:
 - http://127.0.0.1:8000/api/doc/swagger/ - use this endpoint for convenient managing of all existing api endpoints